-- #12 Article 13.1 of the Owensboro Metropolitan Zoning Ordinance shall apply for design of off-street parking areas. - #13 Canopies, awnings, signs, galleries, and balconies may encroach over the BTZ and setback areas as indicated in the shaded areas as long as the vertical clearance is a minimum of 8' from the finished sidewalk elevation.
+- #11 Shared driveways and cross access easements are encouraged between lots to minimize curb cuts. - #12 Article 13.1 of the Owensboro Metropolitan Zoning Ordinance shall apply for design of off-street parking areas. - #13 Canopies, awnings, signs, galleries, and balconies may encroach over the BTZ and setback areas as indicated in the shaded areas as long as the vertical clearance is a minimum of 8' from the finished sidewalk elevation.
 In no case shall an encroachment be located over an on-street parking or travel lane.
 All encroachments over the public R-O-W shall meet standards in Article 21.142(m). - #14 Ground and roof mounted mechanical equipment shall be screened from direct ground level view from adjoining public rights-of-way.
 In addition to a parapet wall no higher than 42", the perimeter of any visible roof mounted mechanical equipment shall be circumscribed by a wall or permanent screen that is at least as tall as the equipment itself. - #15 Setbacks and build-to lines on recessed entries and arcade buildings shall be measured from the front of façade with the recessed entry or arcade. - #16 Off-street loading and unloading shall be located along Type "B" Streets or alleys only unless the property has no feasible access to either a Type "B" Street or vehicular alley.